scharlton2/solver_dev_manual/source/02/02_04_solverdef_boundarycond.rst

 -----------------------------

 Define boundary conditions.
-You can define boundary conditions with "BoundaryCondition" element.
+You can define boundary conditions with
+\\"BoundaryCondition\\" element.
 Boundary conditions are not required.

-Add definition of "Boundary Condition" to the solver definition file you created, as shown in :numref:`solverdef_example_with_boundarycond`.
+Add definition of \\"Boundary Condition\\" to the solver definition file you created, as shown in :numref:`solverdef_example_with_boundarycond`.
 The added part is shown with highlight.

 .. code-block:: xml
    :caption: Example of solver definition file that now has boundary condition (abbr.)
    :name: solverdef_example_with_boundarycond
    :linenos:
    :emphasize-lines: 4-21